spour/updated_HumanGeneEnds/README.md

  Dominant_CPA_baseline_testing.bed as the test set for CPA sites Dominant_CPA_baseline_training.bed as the train set for CPA sites
  ```
-To make the feature matrices, run the following on the stranded fasta files e.g.
+To make the feature matrices, run the following on the stranded fasta files e.g. you need the name column
 ```
 bedtools getfasta -fi <path to hg38 fa> -s -bed <file> -fo <out file -name
 ```